WoToMoTa/TCGCSS-SR-Discord.py-bot/README.md

 Every predefined amount of time, the bot checks for newly verified runs on the leaderboards of specified game series on Speedrun.com.
 Whenever there's a one, it buidls an embed, and forwards it to predefined Discord channel.
 It's a great tool for the community to keep up with the new within the new top runs, and for moderators, to share their progress with the rest of the people.

 ![Example embed](https://cdn.discordapp.com/attachments/852890956306448394/1170826148700229702/image.png?ex=655a73d2&is=6547fed2&hm=3a2d0eff59a6519ffa006580a982c939a605bcf25f9b0372b1c7adc5ec96e7a6&)

+## Requirements
+The bot works with Python 3.10+.
+To install the required packages, simply run `pip install -r requirements.txt`.
+You also need to prepare the `.env` file, you need to generate your own Discord Bot Token, and save it in the `DISCORD_TOKEN` parameter.

 ## Now using Speedrun.com API v2
 The latest rewrite allows easier customisation.
 The `settings.py` file should contain all the details the program needs to handle the games.
 Huge shout-outs to [Jamie](https://github.com/ManicJamie) for the [python wrapper](https://github.com/ManicJamie/speedruncompy), it's a great help!